wwwx3/Programming.in.th/0010 Trik/Trik[ENG].md

 **Time limit:** 1 second
 **Memory limit:** 32 megabytes

 Somchai visits a fair where a magician performs a trick involving three opaque cups and a ball.
-The cups are placed in a row, and initially the ball is under the leftmost cup.
+The cups are placed in a row, and initially, the ball is under the leftmost cup.
 The magician repeatedly swaps two cups at a time very quickly, but the audience can still see which pair of cups is being swapped.

 ![Trik cup movement](Trik.png)